Table of Contents

 The Delinquency section allows you to include all accounts, only accounts that are current on their invoices, or only accounts that are delinquent.
 You could use this to perform an action like redirecting all delinquent accounts to a splash page informing them they must pay their bill to be reactivated.

 Non-required fields include Account Groups, Account Statuses, Account Types, and Data Services.
-When selecting relationships within these fields, if you select multiple items in a section, they are treated as an OR statement.
-Selections in multiple sections are treated as an AND statement.
-For example, if, under the Account Status section, you select Active and Lead, and under the Account Type section, you select Residential, the check applied would be as follows in plain English:
+If, under the Account Status section, you select Active and Lead, and under the Account Type section, you select Residential, the check applied would be as follows in plain English:

 Any account who has either an Active status OR a Lead status, AND is Residential will be placed into this address list.